 From Year 1 to Year 6 the children follow a curriculum that is based upon the 2014 National Curriculum.
 This consists of English, Maths, Science, Computing, Art, Design Technology, History, Geography, Music, PE and Personal and Health & Wellbeing.
 In addition we follow the locally agreed syllabus for RE.
 The children in Year 3 to Year 6 also study French.

 Each year group has daily Maths and English sessions where discrete skills are taught.
 These are applied in topic work where appropriate.

 Our Creative Curriculum

-Each topic starts with a WOW activity to hook the children into that terms work and ends with a planned outcome.
+Each topic is planned with a WOW activity to hook the children into the topic focus or to enrich the learning.
 We use trips and visitors to bring the curriculum to life.
-In Years 3, 4 and 6 we offer residential visits for all children.
+In Years 4 and 6 we offer residential visits for all children.